Permits & Licenses

 The Governor's Office of Business and Economic Development (GO-Biz) offers extensive information on state, local, and federal permit requirements:

-• CalGold – Provides information about other federal, state, or local government permits that may be required for your business.
+- CalGold – Provides information about other federal, state, or local government permits that may be required for your business.

-• California Business Portal – Provides personalized business assistance including quick start guides for starting and growing your business and the California Business Navigator that provides custom information for your business including permits, licenses, and incentives.
+- California Business Portal – Provides personalized business assistance including quick start guides for starting and growing your business and the California Business Navigator that provides custom information for your business including permits, licenses, and incentives.

 Buying, Selling, or Discontinuing a Business

-• The business address.
+- The business address.

-• A copy of the Bill of Sale or purchase agreement with the amount of purchase price.
+- A copy of the bill of sale or purchase agreement with the amount of purchase price.

-• The name of the escrow company and escrow number, if applicable.
+- The name of the escrow company and escrow number, if applicable.

-• The date the business was purchased
+- The date the business was purchased.

 Yes.
 A new permit would be required to show you as the correct owner.
 You will need to provide the same information required of all seller's permit applicants.
 See Obtaining a Seller's Permit.

 Yes.
 You must let us know in writing of your intention to close or sell your business.
-You may satisfy this requirement by providing the information requested on Form CDTFA-65, Notice of Close-Out, and returning the completed form, your permit and other required documentation to the office that handles your account.
-The CDTFA will close out your account and cancel your seller's permit.
+You may satisfy this requirement by going to our Online Services Portal to close your account(s).
+Alternatively, you can complete CDTFA-65, Notice of Close-Out, and return the completed form, your permit and other required documentation to a local CDTFA office.
+We will close out your account(s) and cancel your seller's permit.

 REMINDER: It is a misdemeanor to use your seller's permit if you are no longer actively engaged in business.
-For more information, please see Publication 74, Closing Out Your Seller's Permit.
+For more information, please see publication 74, Closing Out Your Seller's Permit.

 Yes.
 You should notify the CDTFA whenever a partner is added or dropped.
 Timely notification to the CDTFA could help limit the personal liability of partners for taxes, penalties, and interest charges that are incurred after the partnership change.
 You should let us know of the change in writing.
 Publishing this information in a newspaper or notifying another state agency is not sufficient notice to the CDTFA.